Trump Slams Interest Rate Hikes, Ignoring Hands-Off Tradition Toward Fed

 The president's comments come two days after Powell, in Senate testimony, raised concerns about the potential effects of Trump's trade policies.
 Powell said a protracted trade war with China, the European Union and other trading partners could hurt the U.S. economy.

-Last month, Trump's chief economic adviser, said he hoped the Fed would raise interest rates "very slowly."
+Last month, Larry Kudlow, Trump's chief economic adviser said he hoped the Fed would raise interest rates "very slowly."

 Powell spoke about the Fed's independence in a recent interview with Marketplace: